Appearing in Court Social Story, Parts 1-3

 It is okay to tell the Judge and my attorney I have autism.

-Graphic of a man testifying he is asking for the question to be repeated.
+Graphic of a man asking the judge to repeat the question.

 It is ok to ask them to repeat things I don’t understand.